tedorellana/learning/SAA-C03.md

 - Enable Cross-Region Replication of objects.
 - Enable MFA delete to require multi-factor authentication (MFA) when deleting an object version.

-## Amazon Macie ##
-Is a data security service that discovers sensitive data using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks.

 ## Patch Manager ##
 The primary focus of Patch Manager, a capability of AWS Systems Manager, is on installing operating systems security-related updates on managed nodes.
 By default, Patch Manager doesn't install all available patches, but rather a smaller set of patches focused on security.
 (Ref https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-selection.html)